ksc4130/restaunax-technical-assessment/README.md

 - To view the /rest api swagger documentaion [http://localhost:8081/doc](http://localhost:8081/doc)

+- To reset database and reseed delete the .seeded file, take down the postgres container, and remove associated volume.

 ---

 At the root I have provided a variety of additional items for adding new menu items